Sreekee/Nvidia/README.md

 To install cuDNN and use cuDNN with Torch, please follow the README on the [cuDNN torch bindings](https://github.com/soumith/cudnn.torch) project.

+## About the labs and solutions

-## Compiling and Running Lab Solutions
+## Compiling and running lab solutions

 #### GIT basics